 The Open Source Alexandrian covens practice a recension of the neopagan witchcraft tradition founded by Alex Sanders in the mid-20th century, which we call Open Source Alexandrian Witchcraft.
-We differ somewhat from mainstream Alexandrian witchcraft, as summarized by our founding principles:
+In the spirit of Alex Sanders, we are experimental, eclectic, and open about our practices.
+We differ from other Alexandrian witchcraft traditions, as summarized by our founding principles:

 - It is a fundamental founding principle of our line that magickal polarity is unrelated to gender.
 Our rituals are not gender specific, nor are separate roles ascribed to a High Priest or High Priestess.
 People of any and all genders, and none, are welcome.

 - We regard sexual preference as entirely irrelevant to one’s ability to practice magick.